15 Expats Talk about Health Insurance and Healthcare in Mexico

 We asked people if they have access to good medical care in Mexico.
 They wrote:

 "A few weeks ago I used my GEHA (government employees health association) insurance at Hospital San Antonio.
 Well I should say I tried to use it.
 At first the staff at Hospital San Antonio said that my entire emergency would be covered but they charged my $25000 USD UP Front and I had to pay it or the administrative staff there told me they would send me to a public hospital in the worst part of Guadalajara.
 They bullied me and I felt so uncomfortable but I was not in a position to fight.
 I paid the up front fee and then on discharge they just deducted it from the bill which I still had to pay and they gave me a bill with codes to submit to my insurer for reimbursement...such lies and thieves trying to trick people about accepting insurances.
-I will never go back to Hospital San Antonio in Tlyacapan," explained one expat.
+I will never go back to Hospital San Antonio in Tlyacapan," explained one expat living in Lake Chapala.

 "We have not had to use hospital services as of yet.
 However, Guadalajara has exceptional hospitals that are affordable and an hour away.
-Local dentist and medical services receive high marks from those living here any length of time," said one person in Ajijic.
+Local dentist and medical services receive high marks from those living here any length of time," said one in Ajijic.

 About the Author